yoaquim/.vim/README.md

 * [Vim Repeat][25]
 * [Vim Surround][26]
 * [Split Join][27]
+* [Taglist][7]
 * [YouCompleteMe][28]

+####Note on Taglist####
+Taglist allows you to view source docs for whatever file your working with, and works just like Vim's tags/helptags.

+It needs [Exuberant Ctags][8] to work, but hombrew makes that easy: `brew install ctags-exuberant`.

+After that, navigate to your .vim dir, open vim and run the helptags command for the current dir: `:helptags .`.

+You can then run `:TlistToggle` to show the source doc window, or just do `\t`, a custom mapping I have for that command.

 ####Note on YouCompleteMe####
 YouCompleteMe is a very powerful code-completion engine.